-The following instruction is to be used when inspecting the operation of a mobile mixer paving plant for bridge deck overlays, patching, and miscellaneous items less than 50 cubic yards (50 cubic meters).
+The following instruction is to be used when inspecting the operation of a mobile mixer paving plant for bridge deck overlays, patching, and miscellaneous items less than 50 cubic yards.
 Mobile mixers also may be used for dowel bar retrofit projects.

 Equipment shall meet the requirements of Article 2001.20, paragraph D.

 Mobile mixers used for deck overlays as described in Article 2413.
 The following is a general policy regarding the calibration of units and other requirements for bridge deck overlays:

 1. The contractor will perform the calibration.
 The contractor shall notify the District Materials Engineer at least 24 hours in advance of calibration, so that witnessing can be provided at the option of the District Materials Engineer.
 It is recommended that the contractor initially calibrate the unit prior to notification.

 2. A unit will be completely calibrated upon its initial arrival in a District and prior to placement of any concrete.